atpar/claims-token/README.md

 Executing tokenized financial contracts on a public ledger requires standards for distribution of cash flow incurred by the asset.
 In discussions with issuers the following requirements have been collected.

-- MUST be ERC-20 compatible.
+- Token MUST be ERC-20 compatible
+- MUST be support claims in tokens or Ether
 - MUST support a large number of token holders that hold claims on an assets cash flow
 - MUST support efficient withdrawal of available funds
 - MUST support efficient addition of funds to be distributed